Red-Five/gke-kube-bench-node-scan/README.md

 Usage

-Edit the CONTAINER and REGION variables in https://github.com/Red-Five/gke-kube-bench-node-scan/blob/master/kube-bench-node-scan.sh to point to your cluster
+Edit the CLUSTER and REGION variables in https://github.com/Red-Five/gke-kube-bench-node-scan/blob/master/kube-bench-node-scan.sh to point to your cluster

 Run Script on Google Cloud Shell ./kube-bench-node-scan.sh